The 25 Best places to see the northern lights in Iceland

 6. Þingvellir

 If you want wide-open skies and stunning landscapes, Þingvellir’s got you covered.
-Just an hour from Reykjavik, it’s one of our go-to spots for catching the lights—and it’s super easy to get to.
-Countless scenic photography option, easy parking and good road conditions even in deep winter make our National Park a perfect spot for aurora chasers.
+Just an hour from Reykjavik, it’s one of our go-to spots for catching the lights.
+Furthermore, it’s super easy to get to.
+Countless scenic photography option, easy parking and good road conditions even in deep winter.
+Our National Park a perfect spot for aurora chasers.
 Clear skies in that area?
 You’ll find us there!

 7. Gullfoss